 The Company qualifies as a REIT under the Internal Revenue Code of 1986, as amended, for federal income tax purposes.
 In order to maintain the Company's status as a REIT, the Company must annually distribute at least 90% of its REIT taxable income, subject to certain adjustments and excluding any net capital gain, to its stockholders.
-For the years ended December 31, 2021, 2020 and 2019, the Company's REIT taxable (loss) income was \$4,154 (unaudited), \$(11,950) (unaudited) and \$988 (unaudited), respectively.
+For the years ended December 31, 2022, 2021 and 2020, the Company's REIT taxable income (loss) was \$59 (unaudited), \$4,154 (unaudited) and \$(11,950) (unaudited), respectively.

-The Company had no uncertain tax positions as of December 31, 2021 or 2020.
-The Company expects no significant increases or decreases in uncertain tax positions due to changes in tax positions within one year of December 31, 2021.
-The Company had no interest or penalties relating to income taxes recognized on the consolidated statements of operations and comprehensive loss for the years ended December 31, 2021, 2020 or 2019.
-As of December 31, 2021, returns for the calendar years 2018, 2019, 2020 and 2021 remain subject to examination by U.S. and various state and local tax jurisdictions.
+The Company had no uncertain tax positions as of December 31, 2022 or 2021.
+The Company expects no significant increases or decreases in uncertain tax positions due to changes in tax positions within one year of December 31, 2022.
+The Company had no interest or penalties relating to income taxes recognized on the consolidated statements of operations and comprehensive loss for the years ended December 31, 2022, 2021 or 2020.
+As of December 31, 2022, returns for the calendar years 2019, 2020, 2021 and 2022 remain subject to examination by U.S. and various state and local tax jurisdictions.

 During the year ended December 31, 2018, the Company recorded a \$15,405 impairment for the Mainstreet JV recorded on its consolidated statement of operations and comprehensive loss.
 The Company's investment in Mainstreet JV was held through a taxable REIT subsidiary.
 Based on an effective tax rate of 28.51%, which is calculated by combining a 21% Federal tax rate and an IL tax rate of 7.51% (9.5% state rate net of the Federal benefit), the deferred tax benefit related to the impairment was approximately \$4,400.
 Since the taxable REIT subsidiary did not conduct any activities outside the investment in Mainstreet JV, management concluded it was not more likely than not that the taxable REIT subsidiary would be able to utilize these losses in future tax periods and recorded a full valuation allowance of \$4,400 during the year ended December 31, 2018.
 The Mainstreet JV was liquidated for income tax purposes in 2019, resulting in a \$1,560 reduction in the deferred tax asset and valuation allowance.
 Since the taxable REIT subsidiary has no other activity, a valuation allowance has been maintained on the remaining \$2,840 deferred tax asset.
-No income tax expense or benefit was recorded during the years ended December 31, 2021, 2020 or 2019.
+No income tax expense or benefit was recorded during the years ended December 31, 2022, 2021 or 2020.
 The taxable REIT subsidiary has \$9,931 of capital loss carryforwards that expire in 2024.